Barassi Line: History and development of Australia's football divide

-There is documentary evidence of "foot-ball" being played by European colonists in Australia as early as the 1820s.
+There is documentary evidence of "foot-ball" being played by British colonists and military in Australia as early as the 1820s.
 These games were poorly documented but appear to have been informal, one-off affairs.

-Origin of Australian rules football (1850s)
+Origin of Australian rules football (1859)

-In 1858, cricketers, sports' enthusiasts and school students began to regularly play variants of English public school football in the parklands of Melbourne.

-The following year, four members of the newly formed Melbourne Football Club codified the laws which was later known as Victorian rules and Australian rules football.

-The code reached New South Wales as early as 1861, Queensland by 1866 and had been played in other colonies by 1868.
+In 1858, cricketers, sports' enthusiasts and school students began to regularly play variants of English public school football in the parklands of Melbourne.The following year, four members of the newly formed Melbourne Football Club codified the laws which was later known as Victorian rules and Australian rules football.The code reached Sydney in NSW in 1865, Brisbane in Queensland by 1866 and had been played in other colonies by 1868.
 However despite an explosion in popularity in Victoria, it struggled to gain acceptance outside of its home colony.

-Arrival of rugby (1860s)
+Arrival of rugby (1870)

-Rugby football became organised in Sydney, New South Wales in the early 1860s, and by the end of the decade, local schools were formally competing.
-During this time, Melbourne, in the wake of the Victorian gold rush, had become Australia's largest and most influential city, and its homegrown football code was introduced to New South Wales as early as 1866.
-Intercolonial rivalries were strong and New South Wales saw Melbourne's rise not only as an economic threat, but a cultural one to their British colonial status.
-As such, journalists in New South Wales began promoting the "old English game of football" (rugby football) as a viable alternative to the Victorian code.
+Rugby football became organised in Sydney, NSW, in 1870 with the formation of the Wallaroo FC.
+In 1874 the city's clubs and schools organised into the Southern Rugby Football Union (SRFU / now the NSWRU).
+While the last Australian rules club in Sydney had gone defunct in 1868, the SRFU nevertheless adopted a by-law stipulating that its members (clubs and schools) could only play matches against other members, effectively making the formation of any new Australian rules club on its own futile.

 Australian rules and rugby vie for dominance in the north (1870s)

-The demise of Australian rules in Sydney began in 1869 when the largest schools, under pressure from the local media, switched to rugby.
 Intercolonial rivalry between Sydney and Melbourne was by far the strongest with the Victorian colony surpassing it as Australia's most prominent city just a decade after its separation.
 While Australian rules remained dominant in Queensland, rugby began to prove a strong competitor in its capital Brisbane as interest in intercolonials against New South Wales began to grow.
 However Victorian rules began to increase its southern footprint with South Australia and Tasmania in the late 1870s, adopted the code to facilitate through representative matches against Victoria.
 The decision was made easier given the similarities to their own code and the Victorian code would grow there virtually unopposed.
 While slow to grow initially, rugby by the 1880s had become firmly established in Sydney, Perth and Brisbane.